 An upstream WSUS server is reinstalled and the set of classifications and products the administrator selects is smaller than the set previously selected for the earlier installation.
 The downstream servers might then attempt to synchronize updates that the newly rebuilt upstream server has not downloaded.
 Synchronization will fail for updates that do not exist on the upstream server.

 A downstream server is reconfigured to get updates from a different upstream server with different products and classifications selected.

-To troubleshoot this issue, make a note of the updates for which download failed on the downstream server.
-These will be visible on the Updates page, and marked with a red "X." Check if these updates exist on the upstream server (look at the Updates page).
+To troubleshoot this issue, make a note of the updates for which the download failed on the downstream server.
+These will be visible on the Updates page, and marked with a red "X." Check if these updates exist on the Updates page of the upstream server.
 If they do not match, do one of the following, depending on which updates you need:

 Specify the missing updates on the upstream server, and then synchronize from the update source.

 If the failed updates are not needed, cancel and then decline the updates that are not on the upstream server.

 If the missing updates are available on the upstream server, then the error is transient, and the update might have been downloaded to the upstream server after it was requested by the downstream server.
 This issue will resolve itself the next time the downstream server synchronizes to the upstream server.

 Restart the BITS service

 If the BITS service was disabled during synchronization, synchronization will fail.
 To ensure that the BITS service is properly enabled, restart the BITS service and the WSUS service.